letsdiscodev/docs.letsdisco.dev/docs/disco-json-reference.md

 # disco.json reference

-Each project deployed with `disco` needs to have a `disco.json` file.
-You can see many examples of these files in the [example Flask app](/deployment-guides/flask-sqlite), [example Node app](/deployment-guides/node), [example Django app](/deployment-guides/django), etc.
+Projects deployed with `disco` typically have a `disco.json` file.
+You can see many examples of this file in the [example Flask app](/deployment-guides/flask-sqlite), [example Node app](/deployment-guides/node), [example Django app](/deployment-guides/django), etc.

-The documentation below goes through all of the available options and fields.

 *This is a work in progress.*

 ---

-### Complete structure
+### Example structure

-The complete structure of a `disco.json` file is demonstrated in the example below:
+The structure of a `disco.json` file is demonstrated in the example below:

 ```json
 {